haciMMicah/pool_party/README.md

 })
 future.wait();

-// Submit a job with a callback to signal it's completion pool.submit_with_callback(
+// Submit a job with a callback to signal its completion pool.submit_with_callback(
   []{ std::cout << "Hello, "; },
   []{ std::cout << "World!\n"; });

-// Submit a job that passes it's return value to a callback pool.submit_with_callback(
+// Submit a job that passes its return value to a callback pool.submit_with_callback(
   []{ std::cout << "Hello, "; return 42; },
   [](int num){ std::cout << "World! " << num << "\n"; });

-// Submit a job that takes arguments that passes it's return value to a callback pool.submit_with_callback(
+// Submit a job that takes arguments that passes its return value to a callback pool.submit_with_callback(
   [](int num_to_return){ std::cout << "Hello, "; return num_to_return; },
   [](int num){ std::cout << "World! " << num << "\n"; },